junxit/us-congress-bills-114/metadata.md

 - 2015-10-06 — Senate amendment proposed (on the floor): Amendment SA 2709 proposed by Senator Daines for Senator Thune.(consideration: CR S7171)
 - 2015-10-06 — Senate amendment submitted
 - 2015-10-06 — The committee substitute as amended agreed to by Unanimous Consent. (text of committee substitute as amended: CR S7167-7171)
+- 2015-10-07 — Message on Senate action sent to the House.
+- 2015-11-30 — Star Print ordered on the errata sheet.
+- 2016-11-29 — Rules Committee Resolution H. Res.
+934 Reported to House.
+Rule provides for consideration of H.R.
+34 and H.R.
+6392.
+Providing for consideration for the Senate amendment to H.R.
+34 and for consideration of H.R.
+6392.
+- 2016-11-30 — DEBATE - Pursuant to the provisions of H. Res.
+934, the House proceeded with 80 minutes of debate on the motion to concur in the Senate amendment to H.R.
+34, with an amendment.
+- 2016-11-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-11-30 — Mr. Upton moved that the House agree with an amendment to the Senate amendment.
+- 2016-11-30 — ORDER OF PROCEDURE - Mr. Upton asked unanimous consent that the question of adopting a motion to concur in the Senate amendment to H.R.
+34 with an amendment be subject to postponement as though under clause 8 of rule 20.
+Agreed to without objection. (consideration: CR H6894-7006; H7046-7047)
+- 2016-11-30 — On motion that the House agree with an amendment to the Agreed to by recorded vote: 392 - 26 (Roll no. 592).
+- 2016-11-30 — POSTPONED PROCEEDINGS - At the conclusion of debate on the amendment to the Senate amendment to H.R.
+34, the Chair put the question on agreeing to the Senate amendment with an amendment and by voice vote, announced that the yeas had prevailed.
+Mr. McDermott demanded a recorded vote and the Chair postponed further proceedings until a time to be announced.
+- 2016-11-30 — Resolving differences -- House actions: On motion that the House agree with an amendment to the Agreed to by recorded vote: 392 - 26 (Roll no. 592).
+- 2016-11-30 — The previous question was ordered pursuant to the rule. (consideration: CR H7006)